Hacking Happiness: 13 Science Backed Ways to Feel Good Virtually All The Time

 Everyone has a dreaded task they’d rather forget about.
 It might be the mess inside your closets or the mess inside an important relationship.
 One method for how to feel happier is to commit to spending ten minutes a day on your dreaded task.
 You don’t need to have the solution when you start, only the willingness to keep stepping.

 You may think it’s impossible to clean out closets or renegotiate relationships in ten-minute chunks.
 But if you wait for grand solutions, you will languish for quite a long time.
 Instead, go to that closet, pull out one chunk of mess, and sort it out for ten minutes.
 Go to that yucky relationship riddled with disappointment and plant goodwill for ten minutes.
 You might not feel happier right away, but don’t let a day go by without tackling another chunk.
-Keep it up for forty-five days and you will be comfortable tackling the annoyances that stand in the way of making your life feel better.one of the neurochemical ways to feel good.
+Keep it up for forty-five days and you will be comfortable tackling the annoyances that stand in the way of making your life feel better.Of course, you can’t control other people the way you can control the contents of your closet.
+But you will replace a bad feeling with a good feeling if you keep trying.
+And you will keep trying because your positive expectations trigger dopamine, which is one of the neurochemical ways to feel good.

 Your dreaded task may miraculously resolve itself in less than forty-five days!
 If so, don’t stop.
 Find another painful mess so you keep going for forty-five more days.
 That’s what builds the habit of facing tough challenges in small increments instead of being intimidated by them.
 Remember to feel good about what you’ve done each day.
 Soon, you’ll have the habit of tackling obstacles and feeling rewarded by it, which is a great way to feel happy.